The west side of North Suicide, seen from Rabbit Lake

 There are three main ways to approach the Suicide Peaks:

-Rabbit Creek Approach: From the Seward Highway (Alaska Highway 1) in Anchorage, take the DeArmoun Road Exit and follow DeArmoun Road eastward into the mountains to the end of the pavement.
-Turn right onto Canyon Road and follow it as far as you dare or to the permanently closed gate at the end.
+From the Seward Highway (Alaska Highway 1) in Anchorage, take the DeArmoun Road Exit and follow DeArmoun Road eastward into the mountains to the end of the pavement.
+Turn right onto Canyon Road and follow it to the permanently closed gate at the end.

 About half a mile before this permanently closed gate there is a bar gate that is locked from late evening until rather late in the morning--read the sign carefully for latest opening and closing times and don't get locked in!
-You can park below this gate and walk half a mile to the end of the road if the lock-in is a concern, or if you are in a low clearance car.
+You can park below this gate and walk half a mile to the end of the road if the lock-in is a concern.

 Regardless of where you park, parking is very limited at this trailhead, so have someone drop you off if at all possible.